nico-keller/nico-keller/README.md

 # About me

-🎓 Currently in my 5th semester of Computer Science at the <a href="https://www.unisg.ch/en/">University of St. Gallen</a>
+🎓 Studied Computer Science at the <a href="https://www.unisg.ch/en/">University of St. Gallen</a>

 🚧 I'm currently focused on improving my software skills and problem solving

-👨‍💻 Interested in Artificial Intelligence, Software Engineering, Startups
+👨‍💻 Interested in Artificial Intelligence, Software Engineering, Data Analytics, Finance, Startups

-🪂 Among my hobbies are cooking, drinking wine, playing tennis and padel, reading self-improvement books, traveling and music
+🪂 Among my hobbies are cooking, playing tennis and padel, reading, traveling and listening to music

 # 🧰 My Skills